httptoolkit/mockttp/docs/setup.md

 ## Setting up a mock server & client

-Mockttp exposes three setup functions: `getLocal`, `getRemote` and `getStandalone`.
+Mockttp exposes three setup functions: `getLocal`, `getRemote` and `getAdminServer`.
 For simple configurations you'll simply call `getLocal()` in all your test code, and start mocking & making requests.
-In Node nothing more is required.
-For browsers, you'll start a standalone management server first (more details below).
+In Node, nothing more is required.
+For browsers, you'll start a standalone admin server first (more details below).
 The resulting client then works identically in both environments.

-* `getLocal()` - returns a mock client for a local server
+* `getLocal()` - returns a Mockttp instance that uses a local in-process mock server.
     - In Node, this automatically starts & stops mock servers for you within the current process.
     - In the browser, this is an alias for `getRemote()`.
-* `getRemote()` - returns a mock client, making requests to a separate standalone server to manage the mock server itself.
+* `getRemote()` - returns a Mockttp instance with the same API, but backed by a client for a separate admin server.
-    - This returned client has exactly the same API as `getLocal`, but makes requests to the standalone server to configure the mock server.
+    - This returned client has exactly the same API as `getLocal`, but makes requests to the admin server to configure the mock server remotely.
-    - The client/server separation is required in a browser (as you cannot start an HTTP server inside a browser), but can also be useful to run tests with a mock server elsewhere on your network, e.g. to test mobile or IoT devices.
+    - The client/server separation is required in a browser (as you cannot start an HTTP server or proxy inside a browser), but can also be useful to run tests with a mock server elsewhere on your network, e.g. to test mobile or IoT devices.
-* `getStandalone()` - returns a standalone server, which remote clients can connect to start, stop & configure any number of mock servers.
+* `getAdminServer()` - returns an admin server, which remote clients can connect to start, stop & configure any number of mock servers.
     - This only works in Node, and throws an error if called in the browser.
-    - You can call this directly in your own test scripting outside the browser, or run the provided `mockttp -c [test command]` helper, to have a standalone server automatically started before your tests run, and shut down afterwards.
+    - You can call this directly in your own test scripting outside the browser, or run the provided `mockttp -c [test command]` helper to have an admin server automatically started before your tests run, and automatically shut down afterwards.

 ### Server & Client Setup Examples